MultiMate: Reception

-PC Magazine in February 1983 stated that MultiMate "virtually remakes your computer into a Wang-like dedicated word processor", and that it was "very fast, easy to learn, and capable" with many features.
+PC in February 1983 stated that MultiMate "virtually remakes your computer into a Wang-like dedicated word processor", and that it was "very fast, easy to learn, and capable" with many features.
 The review noted the application's inability to use more than 128K of RAM, but praised the documentation and built-in help, and stated that many commands required half the keystrokes of the WordStar equivalent.
 The review concluded "MultiMate stands head and shoulders above many if not most [IBM PC word processors] ... an impressive entrant".
 The magazine reported in March 1984 that version 3.2 was noticeably slower than 3.11, which the company attributed to additional safeguarding of data.

 BYTE in November 1984 was less positive.
 When evaluating MultiMate 3.11 and Leading Edge Word Processor, the magazine cited "irritating inconsistencies" in 3.11's user interface and documentation, a bug that "can wreck your files", and other flaws.
 The reviewer, an author of books on MultiMate and WordStar, concluded that both MultiMate and Leading Edge Word Processor were easy for novices to learn and had many features to avoid loss of data, but unsuitable for complex projects because of "hard to decipher, awkward, and sometimes dangerous" procedures.
 A separate review in the magazine described version 3.20 as being "very safe" because of many backups and safeguards and praised the formatting features, customization ability, and quality of the (very busy) toll-free help line.
 The review called MultiMate "the klunkiest package" of five tested word processors, because of the overemphasis on safety, criticized the built-in help and slow performance, and reported being unable to use the spell checker because of its poor quality.
 The reviewer mentioned that MultiMate version 3.30 was already shipping when the article went to press.

+Edward Mendelson in summer 1985 in The Yale Review advised "journalists, essayists, and scholars, novelists, dramatists, and poets" who would be "wholesale cutting, adding, and rewriting" to avoid the "designed for office correspondence" and "excruciatingly slow" MultiMate.
+"Despite its menus, [MultiMate] manages to baffle intelligent beginners", he said.

-"Multimate Advantage II "has finally caught up with mainstream microprocessor word processing programs", InfoWorld said in July 1987.
-The magazine approved of its mail merge abilities, printer support, and documentation, but criticized its pagination, lack of indexing, and inability to handle documents larger than 128K.
-InfoWorld concluded that MultiMate was "a very good product, and much improved over its earlier versions", below WordPerfect in functionality, but equal to Samna IV and superior to Officewriter 5.
+Multimate Advantage II "has finally caught up with mainstream microprocessor word processing programs", John V. Lombardi of InfoWorld said in July 1987.
+He approved of its mail merge abilities, printer support, and documentation, but criticized its pagination, lack of indexing, and inability to handle documents larger than 128K.
+Lombardi concluded that MultiMate was "a very good product, and much improved over its earlier versions", below WordPerfect in functionality, but equal to Samna IV and superior to Officewriter 5.

-Computer Intelligence estimated in 1987 that Ashton-Tate had 17% of the Fortune 1000 PC word processor market, second to IBM and MicroPro at 25% each.
+Computer Intelligence estimated in 1987 that Ashton-Tate had 17% of the Fortune 1000 PC word processor market, second to IBM and MicroPro International at 25% each.
+A 1988 PC reader survey found that 7% used MultiMate, fourth among word processors.
 A 1990 American Institute of Certified Public Accountants member survey found that 5% of respondents used MultiMate as their word processor.